Run a highly available SharePoint Server 2016 farm in Azure

-This reference architecture shows a set of proven practices for setting up a high availability SharePoint Server 2016 farm on Azure, using MinRole topology and SQL Server Always On availability groups.
+This reference architecture shows proven practices for deploying a highly available SharePoint Server 2016 farm on Azure, using MinRole topology and SQL Server Always On availability groups.
 The SharePoint farm is deployed in a secured virtual network with no Internet-facing endpoint or presence.
 Deploy this solution.

 This architecture builds on the one shown in Run Windows VMs for an N-tier application.
 It deploys a SharePoint Server 2016 farm with high availability inside an Azure virtual network (VNet).
 This architecture is suitable for a test or production environment, a SharePoint hybrid infrastructure with Office 365, or as the basis for a disaster recovery scenario.